areyouagod23/rn-assignment2-ID-10956133/README.md

 ## Task Description

 The task was to create a new React Native blank template project using Expo CLI and make the following modifications in the App.js file:

 - Change the background color of the View component.
-- Edit the Text component to display "My name is YourName".
+- Edit the Text component to display "Michael Kumi Larbi".
 - Increase the font size of the text to 24.
 - Make the name "YourName" bold.